neophob/PixelController/README.md

         CHANGE_THRESHOLD_VALUE      # of parameters: 1     <INT> select current threshold for the threshold effect, 0-255 CHANGE_ROTOZOOM             # of parameters: 1     <INT> select angle for the rotozoom effect, -127-127

-        CHANGE_PRESENT              # of parameters: 1     <INT> select current present id CHANGE_SHUFFLER_SELECT      # of parameters: 18    <INT>, parameter contains 15 nibbles to enable or disable the shuffler option (gets changed in the random mode), 0=OFF, 1=ON, example: 0 0 0 0 0 1 1 1 1 1 0 0 0 0 0 1 1 1
+        CHANGE_PRESET               # of parameters: 1     <INT> select current preset id CHANGE_SHUFFLER_SELECT      # of parameters: 18    <INT>, parameter contains 15 nibbles to enable or disable the shuffler option (gets changed in the random mode), 0=OFF, 1=ON, example: 0 0 0 0 0 1 1 1 1 1 0 0 0 0 0 1 1 1
-        SAVE_PRESENT                # of parameters: 0     <NO PARAM> save current present settings LOAD_PRESENT                # of parameters: 0     <NO PARAM> load current present settings RANDOM                      # of parameters: 1     <ON|OFF> enable/disable random mode
+        SAVE_PRESET                 # of parameters: 0     <NO PARAM> save current preset settings LOAD_PRESET                 # of parameters: 0     <NO PARAM> load current preset settings RANDOM                      # of parameters: 1     <ON|OFF> enable/disable random mode
         RANDOM_PRESET_MODE          # of parameters: 1     <ON|OFF> enable/disable random preset mode
-        RANDOMIZE                   # of parameters: 0     <NO PARAM> one shot randomizer PRESET_RANDOM               # of parameters: 0     <NO PARAM> one shot randomizer, use a pre-stored present JMX_STAT                    # of parameters: 0     <NO PARAM> show JMX runtime statistic, default port: 1337 (use the -p switch)
+        RANDOMIZE                   # of parameters: 0     <NO PARAM> one shot randomizer PRESET_RANDOM               # of parameters: 0     <NO PARAM> one shot randomizer, use a pre-stored preset JMX_STAT                    # of parameters: 0     <NO PARAM> show JMX runtime statistic, default port: 1337 (use the -p switch)
         SCREENSHOT                  # of parameters: 0     <NO PARAM> save screenhot FREEZE                      # of parameters: 0     <NO PARAM> toggle pause mode